isabellaherman/GameEngineSpeedRun/README.md

 # Game Engine Speed Run

 A personal study comparing various game engines, which I've decided to share openly.
-Dive in to explore implementations of the same platformer game across different engines.
+Dive in to explore implementations of the same platformer game across different engines. (づ｡◕‿‿◕｡)づ

 ## 📌 Motivation